charlytron/ZTM/Sect-21-Backend-Introduction/backend-basics.md

 So, what happens when we navigate to a website?

-- We ask _who is google.com?_, then we approached the ISP, asking for the **name server** for the IP address.
+- We ask _who is google.com?_ Then we approached the ISP, asking for the **name server** for the IP address.
-- Upon receiving the name server, we asked the IP address to find the Google servers in order to give us our HTML, CSS and JS files through these means:
+- Upon receiving the name server, we asked the IP address to find the Google servers so that they may give us our HTML, CSS and JS files through these means:
   - HTML page itself
   - `<link>` tag for CSS
   - `<script>` tag for JS